Kansas health insurance exchange

 Kansas decided against expanding KanCare, which is the state Medicaid program.
 A poll, conducted in December 2013, found that 72 percent of registered Kansans voters favor expanding the program to individuals with incomes up to 138 percent of the federal poverty level.
-While Gov. Brownback says he might consider a “private option” similar to approach taken in other conservative-leaning states, the Republican-controlled Legislature seems unlikely to take any action on a Medicaid bill this year.
+While Gov. Brownback expressed openness to a “private option” similar to approach taken in other conservative-leaning states, the Republican-controlled Legislature didn’t act on Medicaid expansion in 2014.
+The Kansas Hospital Association continues to advocate for expansion, and the organization announced it is drafting a proposal for legislative consideration in 2015.

-As of March, the Kansas legislature is debating a bill (SB 362) that would subject anyone who wants to serve as a navigators to additional scrutiny beyond that already required by federal law.
-Kansas navigators would have to undergo criminal background checks, be fingerprinted, disclose their credit histories, and pay an annual $100 registration fee.
-The bill would also prohibit navigators from recommending a specific insurance policy for a consumer.
-The bill has passed the Senate, and is working through the House.
+During the 2014 session, the Kansas legislature debated a bill (SB 362) that would have subjected anyone who wanted to serve as a navigator to additional scrutiny beyond that already required by federal law.
+Kansas navigators would have been subjected to criminal background checks, been fingerprinted, required to disclose their credit histories, and charged an annual $100 registration fee.
+The bill would have also prohibited navigators from recommending a specific insurance policy for a consumer.
+The bill passed the Senate, but didn’t get out of committee in the House.

 State Exchange Profile: Kansas